-Mr Renaud Tilmans joined the Executive Committee as Chief Customer Operations Officer of Proximus in May 2014.
+Mr Renaud Tilmans is Customer Operations Lead.
+He joined the Leadership Squad of Proximus in May 2014.
 In this function, he works with his teams to align procedures and create synergies between the operational after-sales activities of the different Business Units.
 Mr Tilmans is also in charge of transversal growth opportunities in the field of eHealth and eEducation.